Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: Brief Introduction of Causal Discovery

-\paragraph{Assumptions of causal discovery methods.} Throughout the paper, we frequently mention proper assumptions many times without explicitly stating them.
-This is because assumptions for different causal discovery methods are always different and some of them involve specific and technical details that makes the paper unnecessarily complicated to follow.
+\paragraph{Assumptions of causal discovery methods.} Throughout the paper, we frequently mention proper assumptions without explicitly stating them.
+This is because assumptions for different causal discovery methods are different and some of them involve specific and technical details such that consistently stating them would make the paper unnecessarily complicated and more difficult to follow.
 For the sake of brevity and clarity, we use "under proper assumptions" in general.
-The involved assumptions on the causal skeleton level: \begin{itemize} \item The identifiability conditions of PC algorithm \citep{spirtes2000causation,peters2017elements}. \end{itemize}
+The involved assumptions on the causal skeleton level: \begin{itemize} \item The identifiability conditions of PC algorithm~\citep{spirtes2000causation,peters2017elements}. \end{itemize}

-The involved assumptions on the causal direction level: \begin{itemize} \item The identifiability conditions of additive noise models \citep{hoyer2008nonlinear}; \item The identifiability conditions of post-nonlinear models \citep{zhang2009identifiability}; \item The identifiability conditions of LiNGAM \citep{shimizu2006linear}. \end{itemize}
+The involved assumptions on the causal direction level: \begin{itemize} \item The identifiability conditions of additive noise models~\citep{hoyer2008nonlinear}; \item The identifiability conditions of post-nonlinear models~\citep{zhang2009identifiability}; \item The identifiability conditions of LiNGAM~\citep{shimizu2006linear}. \end{itemize}

-\paragraph{Potential negative societal impacts.} Since real-world scenarios are always violating the assumptions in different ways, the benchmarking results need to be carefully interpreted together with the causal discovery assumptions.
+\paragraph{Potential negative societal impacts.} Since real-world scenarios are always violating the proper assumptions in different ways, the benchmarking results need to be carefully interpreted together with the causal discovery assumptions.
 Considering the potential violation of the assumptions for specific applications is necessary for a proper usage of the benchmark framework.
+Although we conduct experiments on real-world data, as shown in Tables~\ref{tab:sachs-main} and~\ref{tab:real} that show an indication of the transferability of the framework to real-world settings to some extent, we advice against concluding that this transferability always holds, as our experiments on this are not exhaustive and merely a first attempt at bridging this gap.
+While the proposed framework accounts for certain biases (e.g.,~variable ordering bias) in evaluating baseline models, broader concerns such as fairness are beyond the current scope and represent valuable directions for future work.
+We suggest using separate evaluation and mitigation techniques to complement the proposed framework in order to address this, prior to any application of the baseline models.

 \paragraph{Best Practices in using causal discovery methods for benchmarking on high-order causal structural information.} Benchmark datasets with linear relationships and simple distributions (e.g., Gaussian and uniform distributions) are good enough for distinguishing models in terms of capturing causal information.
 Moreover, the conditional independence tests in constraint-based causal discovery methods can be efficiently applied to datasets with linear relationships; whereas, the kernel-based tests for the datasets with nonlinear relationships are only feasible when the sample size is around $1000$.
 As for the application of bivariate causal discovery methods, we find that the methods without requiring training models are more efficient for the purpose of evaluation and can provide a reasonable evaluation results.
 And in general, their results do not vary a lot, and do not require bootstrapping for an error bar.